sansol01/CNIT-381-Final/README.md

 ***Ansible Skills Tutorial: Test the vpn config, and update the vpn config***

-Usage: test the vpn config
+Usage: vpn test

 This command will allow an anisble playbook to update the interface with a new ip address.
 The playbook then sends a ping to test that configuration change and depending on whether that fails or not will depend on whether the VPN information will need to be updated or not.

-Usage: update the vpn config
+Usage: update vpn

 This command will update the vpn configuration of the HQ router with the new IP addressing information from the other ansible skill.